kensung-lab/hypo-assembler/README.md

     -m <sortmem>
     The memory used for each samtools sorting thread.
 Samtools will use number of threads * sortmem memory.
     [Default] 1G

+    -@ <sortthreads>
+    The threads used for each samtools sorting.
+Separate from the normal number of threads.
+    [Default] 10

     -k <kmer length>
     The length of solid kmers used in the method.
 Recommended is 17 for human genome.